manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 In this blog post, I am talking about `Strategy Design Pattern` in `Perl`.
 The examples used in the post is taken from my book, [**Design Patterns in Modern Perl**](https://perlschool.com/books/design-patterns).

-Have seen code like this in your career?
+Have you seen code like this in your career?
 I have.

 ```perl
 sub publish {